Kayqubad I: Architecture and culture

-He also built the Konya citadel (the city walls of Konya).
+Kayqubad also built the Konya citadel (the city walls of Konya).
 The citadel incorporated many western decorative elements, such as a statue of Hercules, a frieze from a Roman sarcophagus, courtly scenes with seated figures in toga, winged deities around the figure of the sun, mixed with inscriptions in Arabic.
 It would seem that such symbolism mixing Western and Eastern elements was mostly derived from the influence of the Artuqids, who were adept at combining Classical and Perso-Islamic approaches.

 Kayqubad, like the other Seljuq sultans of Rum, was quite well-versed in the fine arts and would recite quatrains in Persian during wine-drinking parties.

 Tapestry in the name of Kayqubad I.

 One of the objects securely associated with Kayqubad I is a tapestry fragment, now in the Lyon Textile Museum, decorated with addorsed lions in gold on a red background.
 The tapestry includes the name and titles of the sultan: “[Highness of the World] and of religion, Father of Conquest, Kayqubad, son of Kaykhusraw, Proof of the Commander [of the Faithful]” ([ʿalā al-dunyā] wa ’l-dīn abū’l-fatḥ Kayqubād bin Kaykhusraw burhān Amir [al-mūʾminīn]).
 This type of design was widely shared across the medieval Mediterranean, and the image of a lion as a heraldic images probably also appealed to the ruler.

 Death

-He was given poison during a feast at Kayseri and died at an early age on 31 May 1237, the last of his line to die in independence.
+Kayqubad was given poison during a feast at Kayseri and died at an early age on 31 May 1237, the last of his line to die in independence.
+Poison was indeed found in the DNA analysis performed on his bones.

 Historian Ibn Bibi mourned his death with these words,"With Kayqubad's death, the back of Islam was broken and the bond of kingdom and religion snapped".

 Succession

-Kayqubad had three sons: Kaykhusraw II, eldest son of his Greek wife Mah Pari Khatun, Rukn al-Din and Kilic Arslan, sons of his Ayyubid princess wife Malika Adila Khatun.
-According to Ibn Bibi, Kayqubad wanted Rukn al-Din as his successor who was the elder one of his two sons from his Ayyubid wife, Malika Adila Khatun, but Kaykhusraw usurped the throne and had Rukn al-Din, Kilic Arslan and their mother strangled.
+Kayqubad had three sons: Kaykhusraw II, eldest son of his Greek wife Mahpari Khatun, Rukn al-Din and Kilij Arslan, sons of his Ayyubid princess wife Malika Adila Khatun.
+According to Ibn Bibi, Kayqubad wanted Rukn al-Din as his successor who was the elder one of his two sons from his Ayyubid wife, Malika Adila Khatun, but Kaykhusraw usurped the throne and had Rukn al-Din, Kilij Arslan and their mother strangled.